Campus Walkway Tensile Canopies: Design for Longer Spans and Aesthetic Demands

 Tensile walkway canopy at university campus

 Tertiary institutions operate on a different scale than primary or secondary schools.
-While standard School Walkways typically cover 2-metre-wide paths between adjacent classrooms, a campus covered walkway tensile structure often spans 4 to 6 metres in width to accommodate heavy bidirectional student traffic during peak lecture changeovers.
+While standard School Walkways typically cover 2-metre-wide paths between adjacent classrooms, a tensile structure often spans 4 to 6 metres in width to accommodate heavy bidirectional student traffic during peak lecture changeovers.

 The primary difference lies in the structural grid.
 School walkways usually rely on columns spaced every 3 to 4 metres.
 In a university setting, frequent columns obstruct pedestrian flow and clash with existing infrastructure like 1.5-metre-deep underground service trenches, retaining walls, or established landscaping features.
 Campus projects demand column spacings of 10 to 20 metres to keep the ground plane clear.